 B. APPLICANTS AND/OR APPELLANTS - PUBLIC HEARINGS Any applicant and/or appellant who speaks before the City Council shall limit their address to ten (10) minutes.
-This time limit will not be applied to speakers to their address to ten (10) minutes.
 This time limit will not be applied to speakers to whom constitutional due process applies.
 The City Attorney shall advise the City Council in this regard.
-Applicants and/or appellants shall be allowed five (5) minutes for rebuttal following public comments and before City Council comments and questions.
+Applicants and/or appellants shall be allowed five (5) minutes for rebuttal following public comments and before City Council person shall address the Council except to answer an inquiry of Council Members addressed through the Chair.

-C. ADDRESSING THE COUNCIL AFTER MOTION IS MADE After a motion has been made, or after a public hearing has been closed, no person shall address the Council except to answer an inquiry of Council Members addressed through the Chair.
+C. ADDRESSING THE COUNCIL AFTER MOTION IS MADE After a motion has been made, or after a public hearing has been closed, no